ageil/parallel-pmf/docs/tutorial.md

 | 3        | Grumpier Old Men (1995) | Comedy\|Romance                |
 | $\vdots$ | $\vdots$                | $\vdots$                       |

-Before proceeding, please check that the following external dependencies are installed in addition to a working copy of C++17 or higher:
+Finally, please ensure that the following external dependencies are installed in addition to a working copy of C++17 or higher:

 * Eigen (v3.3.9+)